Ljuka/iwen/README.md

 For MacOS just make sure your Python is up to date - to have version 3.x

-Additionally you can install Xcode to get Swift language.
+Additionally you can install Xcode to get Swift language so you can create .clr file.
 To install it [click here](https://itunes.apple.com/us/app/xcode/id497799835)

 ## Installing and Running